joejag/techblog/_posts/2015-09-16-a-chance-to-confer.md

 ## Were you scared?

-During the first few minutes of the conversations I was terrified.
+During the first minutes of the conversations I'm feeling terror.
 We'd invited a collection of local development talent, given them a coffee, then left them to talk over a subject at 9:15am on a Friday.
 What if no one speaks!
 What if they all walk out after one session thinking it's not for them!